hollyperley23/yt2009-wii/wii_setup.md

 I do not use windows nor do I really care about windows, I'll help you it should work but again I do not use windows I ain't gonna be of a ton of help for ffmpeg issue or what not.

+## windows fanboy

+https://gist.github.com/aslushnikov/422f1e1a57796a476bf73ebe04f2e5ac (try this for ffmpeg, no I won't compile it for you)

 ## already have an instance